IBM/cognos-analytics-using-unstructured-data/README.md

 To better organize the content, this code pattern is divided into the following sections:

-### 1. Visualize unstructured data from Watson Discovery in the Cognos Analytics Dashboard
+### Section 1.
+Visualize unstructured data from Watson Discovery in the Cognos Analytics Dashboard

 ![db-1-final-dashboard](doc/source/images/db-1-final-dashboard.png)